dustiny5/LA-Parking-Citations-2018/README.md

 For those who want to dig in even deeper!
 - I suggest downloading the whole data located in the folder all data.
 The csv file contains more years.
+- Our from the kaggle website https://www.kaggle.com/cityofLA/los-angeles-parking-citations.
+You will need an account to download